Author: Jeff Bacon

 Debt

-Premarital debt can be addressed so one spouse is not exposed to the other’s prior obligations.
+Premarital debt can be addressed too.
+That way one spouse is not exposed to the other’s prior obligations.

 "Mr. Bacon’s strength of character—his respect, steadfastness, and dedication—set him apart as truly invaluable.